teevoCompany/DataDrop/README.md

-### 🛠 How to Use
+## 🛠 How to Use
-Upload CSV File:
+### 1. Upload CSV File:

-Click on the "Choose a CSV file" button.
+      * Click on the "Choose a CSV file" button.
-Select your CSV file.
+      * Select your CSV file.
-Preview Data:
+### 2. Preview Data:

-After uploading, preview the data directly in the application.
+      * After uploading, preview the data directly in the application.
-Drop Columns:
+### 3. Drop Columns:

-Use the multiselect widget to select the columns you want to remove.
+      * Use the multiselect widget to select the columns you want to remove.
-Download Modified Data:
+### 4. Download Modified Data:

-Click the "Drop Columns" button after selecting columns.
+      * Click the "Drop Columns" button after selecting columns.
-A download link appears.
+      * A download link appears.
 Click on "Download Modified CSV File" to get the updated dataset.
-📌 Utility Function
+## 📌 Utility Function
-The code includes a utility function, get_table_download_link(df).
+`The code includes a utility function, get_table_download_link(df).
-It generates a download
+It generates a download`